PAGE UPDATE ON JUNE 3RD, 2020

 - As much distance as possible is maintained between members of different households and their belongings.

-This is basic but we have to highlight the disruption and change that has to be implemented right now—not out of panic or fear, but out of great love and intentionality.
-Those seeking to serve this vulnerable population must understand you do present a risk to those, even though you are trying to show God’s love.
+This is basic but we have to highlight the disruption and change that has to be implemented right now???not out of panic or fear, but out of great love and intentionality.
+Those seeking to serve this vulnerable population must understand you do present a risk, even though you are trying to show God???s love.

 As of right now, we invite basic self-assessment in light of what must change in how we all deliver service through NeighborLink.
-NeighborLink encourages volunteers be mobilized in smaller groups of 10 or less.
-Spacing will be a new but necessary practice for many of our larger volunteer groups.
-Great changes adopted now will serve to extend the term and the amount of fruit born for God’s glory.
+NeighborLink encourages volunteers to be mobilized in smaller groups of 10 or less, but are starting to work with larger groups for the summer months on outside projects like house painting.
+Spacing will be a new, but necessary, practice for many of our larger volunteer groups.
+Great changes adopted now will serve to extend the term and the amount of fruit born for God???s glory.

 Derrick and Jeff are available to explain and support volunteerism under these "new normal" practices.